toumetis-ds/data-scientist-interview/README.md

 ## Submission

-Send the notebook and any instructions/other artefacts required to make running of the notebook repeatable to admin@toumetis.com a day before you're 2nd interview date.
+Send the notebook and any instructions/other artefacts required to make running of the notebook repeatable to Toumetis a day before you're 2nd interview date.
 Please don't submit a pull request or other candidates will be able to copy you're answer!